Analysis | How China’s Mystery Pneumonia Illness is Different From SARS

 7. Is it spreading?

-It’s still early, but so far, it appears not.
-Authorities in Hong Kong, Taiwan and Singapore increased precautions at airports.
-Hong Kong’s Centre for Health Protection said it picked up 16 sick people who had recently traveled to Wuhan as of Jan.
-6 but found no discernible link between these cases and the pneumonia cluster.
-(Most just had the flu.)
-A 3-year-old girl hospitalized in Singapore with pneumonia also turned out to be unrelated.
+Apart from one confirmed case in Bangkok, it appears not.
+Authorities in many Asian cities increased precautions at airports, testing travelers from Wuhan who arrived with fever and other symptoms.
+As of Jan.
+13, only authorities in Thailand have confirmed a case; most of the others just had the flu.
 The WHO has said it’s monitoring the situation and is standing by to respond if needed, but hasn’t recommended any special precautions for travelers.

 8. Why the SARS link?